 Popular holiday rental amenities in the Bunya Mountains

-The weather Bunya Mountains
+The weather in the Bunya Mountains

 Go on a mystical retreat at a holiday cottage in the Bunya Mountains

 Located approximately 150km from the coast, and sitting between Dalby and Kingaroy, the iconic Bunya Mountains form a natural wonderland in southern Queensland's Great Dividing Range.

 The vast subtropical eucalyptus forests, green rainforests, and woodlands boast the largest bunya pine population in the world.
 The Bunya Mountains region also has abundant native wildlife, including wallabies, pademelons, satin bowerbirds, king parrots and crimson rosellas.